pulsar-edit/documentation/docs/developing-for-pulsar/handling-uris.md

 ## Linux support

 Because URI handling is different across operating systems and distributions, there is no built-in URI handler support for Pulsar on Linux.
-If you want to configure URI handling on your system yourself, then you should configure `atom:` protocol URI's to trigger Pulsar with the `--uri-handler` flag; for example, the URI `atom://test/uri` should launch Atom via `atom --uri-handler atom://test/uri`.
+If you want to configure URI handling on your system yourself, then you should configure `atom:` protocol URIs to trigger Pulsar with the `--uri-handler` flag; for example, the URI `atom://test/uri` should launch Atom via `atom --uri-handler atom://test/uri`.

 ## Core URIs